azazelcodes/mrgnfndr/README.md

 #### Made for Yowf <3

 ## How to use
-Put it in your mods folder (1.8.9) and for flips run /mrgnfndr find If you need help, msg me on Discord Azazel#1949
+Put it in your mods folder (1.8.9) and for flips run /mrgnfndr find <br>
+If you need help, msg me on Discord Azazel#1949